UdonnaM/Database-Design-Understanding-Star-and-Snowflake-Schemas/README.md

 **Project Overview**

 This project explores two fundamental database design concepts: the Star Schema and the Snowflake Schema.
 These schemas are vital in organizing data for efficient querying, storage, and analysis in both transactional and analytical systems.
+Using Microsoft Access, I designed and implemented these schemas to better understand how they work in practice.
 By diving into these structures, I aim to demonstrate their significance in data science and how they apply to real-world data scenarios.

 **Key Concepts Explored**